 For example, in the case of the Team package on the Udemy Business program (for 5-20 users), a fee of $360 is set per person/year (+taxes).

-The Personal Plan membership costs $30/month, and the specialized IT certification Udemy Pro service requires a nearly $20 payment/month.
+The Personal Plan monthly membership varies per account location, and the specialized IT certification Udemy Pro service requires a nearly $20 payment per month.